Information for current research students

 - The PhD requirement is around 200 hours non-subject specific (personal development and employability skills) training over three years (for MPhil, around 60-70 hours in year 1) accrued through any acceptable route (modules, workshops, courses, seminars, talks etc) and at any time during the three years.
 Note that 200 hours over 3 years is approximately 1 working day per month and that a 10 credit "generic" module is equivalent to 100 hours.

-- Compulsory subject specific training may be set within the Research Institute (RI) or Faculty, and may vary according to subject, studentship or course.
+- Compulsory subject specific training may be set within the Faculty, and may vary according to subject, studentship or course.
 The appropriate PGR Committee will verify any compulsory subject-specific training set for a particular student or cohort.
 Such RT must be noted in the PDLP as Compulsory.

-- A Literature review and first year report, which in some circumstances may be combined if that better serves the purpose, are still included in the compulsory requirements for Doctoral Progression from Year 1 to Year 2.
+- A Literature review and first year report, which in some circumstances may be combined if that better serves the purpose, are still included in the compulsory requirements for the Annual Progress Review 1 (or Doctoral Progression from Year 1 to Year 2).
 MPhil supervisors may set (via PGR Committee) the Lit review at 6 months as compulsory.

 - The monitoring of (progress towards) completion of the 200 hours non subject-specific RT is continuous with particular emphasis at Annual Progress Reviews.